Postgraduate Education Fellow

 - College graduate

-- Interest and/or prior experience with education, sustainability, or farm-based education.
+- Prior experience or serious professional interest in education, sustainability, or farm-based education.

-- Prior work experience with camps or education programs.
+- Prior work experience with camps, formal or informal education programs.

 - Positive and flexible attitude with co-workers and visitors.